nasrayusufhassan/MILESTONES-WORTH-RECODING-/README.md

 > Each project is located in its own file in this repository.

----

 ## How to Run
-1. Open the program file in a *C IDE* or a text editor.
+1. Open the program file in a C IDE or a text editor.
 2. Compile the program (if using GCC in a terminal):

 ```bash